 Noise rock music is a captivating and unconventional genre that pushes the boundaries of traditional rock music.
 What is noise rock music?
 It can be defined as a raw and abrasive style of rock that incorporates dissonant sounds, unconventional song structures, and an experimental approach to composition.

 Noise rock emerged in the 1980s as a reaction against the polished and mainstream sound of commercial rock music.
 It draws influences from various genres, including punk rock, post-punk, and experimental music.
-With its chaotic and often cacophonous nature, noise rock challenges conventional notions of melody and harmony, aiming to create a visceral and intense sonic experience for the listener.
+With its chaotic and often cacophonous nature, noise rock challenges conventional notions of melody and harmony.

 What is noise rock music?